JasonLee-cp-zz/Escape-Room/README.md

     Game Title: Escape Room

-    Game Description: Escape the room collecting as many items as you can and avoiding creeping monsters.
+    Game Description: Escape the room collecting as many items as you can.

 (3) Game Features: